 (Note: This form is needed in additional to the Medical Examination Form that was prepared by your doctor) (UNIT LEADERS, Place this on top of the medical form.)

 Scout Scout-Leader

 Campsite Troop #

 Food Allergies

 Previous Health Problems

 Medications to Be Taken at Camp

 Туре Time

-Emergency Phone Numbers of Parent / 0 Guardian
+Emergency Phone Numbers of Parent / Guard ian

 Doctor's Name

 Doctors Phone ()

-Is your Health Insurance listed as an HM IO Plan?
+Is your Health Insurance listed as an HMO Pla an?

-If so, what procedures must be followed before care is given?
+If so, what procedures must be followed before re care is given?
 (Phone calls, referrals, etc.?)

 Other information?

-To help check in on Sunday flow smoothly, we are asking each Troop Leader to complete this health review sheets for each scout.
+To help check in on Sunday flow smoothly, we are asking each Troop Leader to complete this health review sheet for each scout.
 Please have the Scouts' health forms together with this form.
 We will need to see the forms and go over the Scouts' health with each of them.
 It is important to include the information for each Scouts' parents' medical plan, especially those insured by any type of HMO.

-Deposit Attendance Roster-March 3, 2023
+Deposit Attendance Roster-March 8th, 2024

-Troop Campa site Camp Date es
+Troop .
+Campsit ee Cam p Dat es

-Leader Name Position Phone Number S Μ Т W Th F S
+Leader Name Position Phone Number S M Т W Th F S

 1.

 2.

 3.

 4.

 5.

-6.

-7.
++ - + +-